Professor Andy Husband

 - Brown CL, Mulcaster HL, Triffitt KL, Sittig DF, Ash JS, Reygate K, Husband AK, Bates DW, Slight SP.
 A systematic review of the types and causes of prescribing errors generated from using computerized provider order entry systems in primary and secondary care.
 Journal of the American Medical Informatics Association 2017, 24(2), 432-440.

-- Tolley C, Forde N, Coffey KL, Sittig DF, Ash JS, Husband AK, Bates DW, Slight S. Factors contributing to medication errors made when using computerised order entry in paediatrics: a systematic review.
-Journal of the American Medical Informatics Association 2017, 0(0), 1-10.
+- Tolley C, Forde N, Coffey KL, Sittig DF, Ash JS, Husband AK, Bates DW, Slight S. Factors contributing to medication errors made when using computerized order entry in pediatrics: a systematic review.
+Journal of the American Medical Informatics Association 2017, epub ahead of print.

 - Lindsey L, Husband AK, Steed L, Walton R, Todd A. Helpful advice and hidden expertise: pharmacy users' experience of community pharmacy accessibility.
 Journal of Public Health 2017, 39(3), 609-615.